kennyle37/natures-finder/API.md

 ### delete
 ### /address
-Search a user by their email and delete them
+Search an address and delete it

 | Fields  | Type   |
 | --------|:------:|